Consular Affairs & Visa

 Applicant Prerequisites

-• be persons who are not accompanied by dependants unless those dependants are in possession of the said visa or otherwise
+- be persons who are not accompanied by dependents unless those dependents are in possession of the said visa or otherwise

 Application Procedure